MicrosoftLearning/mslearn-fabric/Instructions/Labs/19-sql-database-query.md

     module: 'Get started with SQL Database in Microsoft Fabric'
 ---

-# Query a SQL database in Microsoft Fabric
+# Work with SQL Database in Microsoft Fabric

 SQL database in Microsoft Fabric is a developer-friendly transactional database, based on Azure SQL Database, that allow you to easily create your operational database in Fabric.
 A SQL database in Fabric uses the SQL Database engine as Azure SQL Database.